Best Off-Road SUV Deals — May 2026

 | 4Runner | Trailhunter | No program | — |

-- 36 days' supply nationally; most dealers have 2–3 units of each popular trim
+- 36 days' supply; most dealers have 2–3 units of each popular trim

-Takeaway on 4Runner: May is not the month to buy a 4Runner at a discount.
-If you need TRD Pro or Trailhunter, you're paying MSRP or above.
-For SR5 and TRD Off-Road, negotiate on the dealer's addendum package (tint, floor mats, protection packages) rather than the vehicle price — you're unlikely to get below MSRP.
+Takeaway on 4Runner: May isn't the month to buy one at a discount.
+For TRD Pro or Trailhunter you're paying MSRP or above; for SR5 and TRD Off-Road, negotiate the dealer's addendum (tint, mats, protection packages) rather than the vehicle price, because you're unlikely to get below MSRP.

 Jeep Wrangler

-Jeep has a subvented lease on the Wrangler 4xe that is competitive for the right buyer.
+Jeep has a subvented Wrangler 4xe lease that's competitive for the right buyer.

 | Model | Trim | Program | Terms |